 A Note Of Thanks

-On behalf of the Board, I would like to express my heartfelt thanks for the continuing and unwavering support of our shareholders, clients, business associates and suppliers through the years.
-I would like to convey my deep appreciation for the continuing backing from all of you.
-I am also grateful to the management team and employees for your leadership, excellent efforts and good team work.
-As we look to the future, I am sure that you will continue to put in your best efforts and be inspired to help OKP grow stronger and better in the years ahead.
+On behalf of the Board, I would like to express my heartfelt gratitude for the support of our shareholders, clients, business associates and suppliers through the years.
+I would like to thank and commend the management team for their strong leadership and good teamwork.
+As we move ahead, I am confident that each of you will give your dedication and very best to make OKP resilient and steadfast so as to achieve a sustainable future.

 Or Kim Peow